The ability to simplify means to eliminate the unnecessary so that the necessary may speak. ~Hans Hofmann, Introduction to the Bootstrap, 1993

 1. Purge Your Closet: Have only what you need and what you can see.
 Have an honest conversation with yourself and think about each piece.
 Do you really need six purses?
 Don’t one or two get the same job done?
 Need a good test when deciding whether to get rid of that top?
 If you walked into a store and saw it on a rack today, would you buy it?
 If not, toss it.

-2. Use the Hanger Trick: Starting in 2017, turn all of your hangers backwards.
+2. Use the Hanger Trick: Starting in 2018, turn all of your hangers backward.
 As you wear a clothing item, turn the hanger the right way.
 At the end of the season, whatever hangers still remain facing backwards have got to go.

 3. Quality Not Quantity: This may seem obvious but it is a hard habit to beat when shopping.
 Imagine your wardrobe as a beautifully curated collection and focus more on buying pieces that you absolutely love and will wear forever, regardless of price.
 The initial bite out of your wallet will hurt, but in the long run you will probably spend equal amounts on fewer pieces that you love and you’ll have a wardrobe more representative of your taste.